 Thicker paper is not only more enjoyable to write on, but it can also prevent your ink from bleeding through to the other side.
 This ensures you can get more out of your notebook, as you’ll be able to use both sides of the paper.
 These notebooks do tend to be more expensive, however.
 Paper can also be described by weight, often referred to as grams per square meter, or GSM.
 The higher the GSM, the thicker the paper.

 Look for a notebook that’s well-suited for its primary purpose.
-For taking notes and writing, a lined notebook is very helpful.
+For taking notes, writing, and helping you stay organized, a lined notebook is very helpful.
 Artists and doodlers often prefer blank notebooks so they can let their drawings run free.
 Engineers and mathematicians may like grid or dotted notebooks that are helpful when drawing diagrams.
 If you want your notebook to save your notes in an easy-to-find way, a smart notebook like the Rocketbook Smart Reusable Notebook may be the best fit.

 Not sure how, exactly, you want to use your notebook?
 Some, like the Moleskine Classic Notebook, offer a wide range of different options to suit every type of note taker.
 You can even find multi-packs that include ruled, blank, or grid paper in a set of multiple notebooks so that you have an option for every need you might encounter.